 Visiting the West Bank in Luxor is incredible.
 There are over a dozen temples to explore.
 The Valley of the Kings is unlike any other tombs in the world.
 Expect to visit at most 4 to 5 temples/sites in one day.

-The ticket office for most sites in the west bank is located 3 km from the ferry next to the Temple of Medinat Habu.
-The office is called the Antiquities Inspectorate.
+The ticket office for most sites in the west bank is 3 km from the ferry next to the Temple of Medinat Habu at the office of the Antiquities Inspectorate.
 Medinat Habu and the Colossi of Memnon are both walking distance from the office.
-These are a good sites to start or to finish the day.The Valley of the Kings and Hatshepsut Temple tickets must be purchased at the location its self.
+These are a good sites to start or to finish the day.The Valley of the Kings and Hatshepsut Temple tickets must be purchased on site.

 How to Visit